 Chinese Karaoke – an Orgasm for all Your Sanities

 Chinese karaoke bars are very different from their Western versions.
 KTV buildings resemble somewhat a hotel in the sense that your friends and you rent a room where you can sing with them, drink something, and sometimes order food (I believe in Guangzhou you can do the last).
-In this way, you are not embarrassed to sing in front of many people, who you do not know, and practise your performance skills.
+In this way, you are not embarrassed to sing in front of many strangers and practise your performance skills.